Thursday, 16 November 2017

 6. Cool and refrigerate

-7. Pipe or drop spoonfuls of whipped cream around the edges if desired
+7. Pipe or drop spoonfuls of whipped cream around the edges of the tiramisu or cover completely with cream

 Comments: